mamoraw/mamoraw/README.md

 # Hi, I'm Max! 👋

-I am an analytical and logical-thinking programmer who loves learning new things.
+I am an analytical and logical-thinking Software Developer who loves learning new things.

 Currently, I am working on various projects focused on the design and implementation of RESTful APIs in conjunction with SQL databases.